Theo Todman's Web Page - Notes Pages

 Footnote 7:

-- This pious hope has been sitting unactioned for 14 years now!
+- This pious hope has been sitting unactioned for 15 years now!

 - The proximate cause of my failure was missing a deadline for my essay on the Ontological Argument, but a more serious reason was that it was all a waste of time (for me, given my research interests).
 Peter Vardy had warned me about anno domini, with the claim that original work after the age of 65 is unlikely.
-I hope this is false, as I’ve ignored the warning, and have now reached the following milestone of 70!
+I hope this is false, as I’ve ignored the warning, and have now exceeded the following milestone of 70!

 Footnote 8: